ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **200,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'LUSTRIAN SUPERLEAGUE' SPECIAL RULE**

 *Servants of the near-mythical Old Ones, Slann Mage- priests are among the most ancient creatures in the known world and are easily the greatest magic users in all of existence.
 Legend tells that at the dawn of time, the Slann served their masters, shaping the world to suit their purposes, raising entire mountain ranges and levelling others, moving continents, even bringing the very world closer to the sun.
 Nothing was beyond the power of the Slann!
 Today, however, they sleep through the long aeons, waking only rarely to ensure their masters' plans are followed or to check upon their favourite team's performance!
 Rarely is a Slann seen at pitch side, and when they are they often sleep through the whole game.
-Yet this torpor does little to limit the influencce these most potent of mages can have as, even dreaming, they can alter the shape of reality!*
+Yet this torpor does little to limit the influence these most potent of mages can have as, even dreaming, they can alter the shape of reality!*

 Once per game, a Slann Mage-priest may cast one of the following spells:

 **TEMPORAL DISTORTION**

 You may cast this spell immediately after any of the opposition's team turns has ended.
-Magical energy fillss the stadium, causing the passage of time to slow down or speed up as the Mage-priest wishes.
+Magical energy fills the stadium, causing the passage of time to slow down or speed up as the Mage-priest wishes.

 You may attempt to move both teams' turn markers forwards or backwards one space, effectively causing both teams to gain an extra turn this half or lose one of the remaining turns.
 Both turn markers must move in the same direction.
 Declare whether you wish to move the turn markers forwards one space or backwards one space and roll a D6:

 * On a roll of 5+, the spell is successful and the turn markers are moved.
-* On a roll of 1-4, the stadium fillss with light and the strangely localised effects cause the Mage-priest to suddenly develop a few more warts and wrinkles, but otherwise the spell has no effect.
+* On a roll of 1-4, the stadium fills with light and the strangely localised effects cause the Mage-priest to suddenly develop a few more warts and wrinkles, but otherwise the spell has no effect.

 **TECTONIC SHIFT**